 Investigators are NOT on Your Side.

 Let me state this as succinctly and clearly as possible.
 If you are being investigated, you will not be better off making a statement.
 You will not be better off explaining your side of the story.
 The investigator is not your friend.
 The investigator is not on your side.
 All you are doing is falling for a trick and helping the government to make a case against you.

 You have a right under the U.S. Constitution to not make any statement that may be used against you.
 This is so important that in criminal cases government investigators are required to advise you of this by reciting to you your Miranda rights.

-However, in cases where you might have your nursing license revoked the investigator is not required to advise you of your rights.
+However, in cases where you might have your medical license revoked or have your nursing license revoked or have your DEA number revoked or lose your Medicare provider status or your Medicaid provider status, the investigator is not required to advise you of your rights.

 In a criminal case, there may be ways to have your statement thrown out.
 However, in a professional licensing case or other administrative case, it may be too late to avoid the damage.
 You may be the best witness the government has and you may be the only witness the government needs to prove ths case against you.

 In the case where you could receive a $100 criminal fine, the investigators are required to read you your constitutional Miranda rights and to be sure that you understand them before you make a statement.
 However, in a case where you can lose your professional license, where you could lose your livelihood and ability to make a living, where you could lose everything you have worked so hard to obtain, they are not required to do this.
 You must protect yourself.

 Many health professionals, when confronted by an investigator, who will usually call at a very inconvenient time (to catch you by surprise) and will usually flash a badge (to intimidate you), will refuse to acknowledge the seriousness of the matter and will fall for the bait to “tell their side of the story.”
 This can be fatal to your defense and fatal to your license.